I’m sick of doing my child’s homework.

 Unless you want to do my kids’ laundry.
 Then, maybe we can work a deal.

-Meanwhile, keep an eye out for amazing solutions to this and other school problems, coming soon from the Hack Learning Series.
+Meanwhile, keep an eye out for amazing solutions to this issue in Hacking Homework: 10 Strategies That Inspire Learning Outside the Classroom.

 The following two tabs change content below.